Konrad1991/ETR/README.md

 # ETR

-Expression template for C++ almost similar to R syntax.
-It is a header-only library just include *etr.hpp*.
+Expression template library for C++ with syntax almost similar to R. It is a header-only library just include *etr.hpp*.
 Use of C++17 is required. \
 How the program works in detail is explained below using small examples.

 # How to use it